How to Blog Like You Really Mean It

 Unfortunately, Copromote doesn't accommodate Facebook at this time, but you can still use platforms such as Twitter, Vine, YouTube, and Instagram.

-"Another way to get your work noticed is to send your blogs to media outlets and publishers that have substantial online readers.
-Many publishers accept work from unknowns but you'll have to be persistent, pitch your ideas many times, and - most of the time - not expect much in the way of payment."
+"Another way to get your work noticed is to send your blogs to media outlets and publishers that have substantial online readers."

 Other than using social media platforms, try networking with other bloggers who are more established on their own sites and have a good fanbase.